 I had plenty of experience with figure drawing and other forms of fine art previous to this experiment (see Studio Art), but getting there under these new terms was like trying to harvest where you haven't planted:

-Good tools and lots of practice are a combination for success.
-Unfortunately, both were lacking there for me at that time – at least digitally.
+Good tools and extensive practice are a combination for success.
+Unfortunately, both were lacking there for me at that time – at least en computer.

-Yet, even today, while my skillsets have expanded with the times: wheel me in front of a Cintiq and I'll be happy, but kick me to the curb with pencil and paper, and I'll be elated.
+Even today, while my capabilities have expanded with the times: wheel me in front of a Cintiq and I'll be happy, but kick me to the curb with pencil and paper, and I'll be elated.